jha-aditya14/Billing-Software/README.md

 3. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage
-1. Set up a database for stock management.
-You can use a database of your choice, such as MySQL or SQLite.
-Update the database connection details in the `database.py` file.
-2. Run the application: `python main.py`
+1. Run the application: `python main.py`
-3. The Billing Software window will open.
+2. The Billing Software window will open.
-4. Use the application to create invoices, track payments, and generate reports.
-You can now also manage your stock inventory through the integrated database.
+3. Use the application to create invoices, track payments.

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the GitHub repository.
 Pull requests are also appreciated.